-4.1 Navigation task problem
+4.1 NAVIGATION TASK PROBLEM

 Our first experiment demonstrates the integration of intermittent user advices into an autonomously navigating agent.
-The goal of the agent navigation task is to learn to navigate in the unknown environment and reach a specific target state in an optimal manner.
+The goal of the agent navigation task is to learn to move in the unknown environment and reach a specific target state in an optimal manner.
 The environment, as shown in Figure 2, is presented as a grid world of 10×10 square cells (where free cells are in yellow color and obstacle cells or barriers in red).
 A state of this environment is indicated by the location of a cell.
 A set of waypoints are superimposed at particular location on the grid.
 These waypoint states represent user a priori information that gives hints to the navigating agent.
 The action space is composed of four actions: the agent has to move in one of the four directions, namely, up, down, right and left direction.
 The latter receives a reward of -1 whenever it takes an action that makes a transition to a free state.
 An attempt to move into a wall or an obstacle is given a penalizing reward of -100.
 For instance, the choice of actions, directed or undirected, has a significant impact on the behavior of the agent.
 Initially, the autonomous agent is in a start position, referred to as the start state, and seeks to attain a final state known as the goal state by learning to avoid obstacles by its own.
-A waypoint state is used to reduce the learning time by directing exploration toward the goal state, almost exactly, in the same way a tourist does when he or she is exploring an unknown town with a guide.
 At any given waypoint, the agent is forced locally to follow a preferred action regardless of any other action that may be available in that state.
-However, in all other situations, the agent applies an ε- greedy policy of action selection.
-In this experiment, the whole system (learning agent and grid-world environment) was implemented in Matlab.
+However, in all other situations, the agent applies an \varepsilon- greedy policy of action selection.
+In this experiment, the whole system (learning agent and gridworld environment) was implemented in Matlab.
 The Q-Learning algorithm was slightly modified by inserting a priori knowledge in its structure.
-A discount factor , λ , equal to 0.95 was used, and the \varepsilon- greedy policy was selected with a probability of $1 - \epsilon$ (where $\epsilon = 0.1$).
-Given that the state space is relatively small, we used a tablebased representation to store the Q-values.
-Figures 3 and 4 show the results obtained by our method and by the standard O-Learning algorithm.
-It is, clearly, seen on both figures that the supervised RL approach has better ability to learn the navigation task than the unsupervised version of the Qlearning method.
+A discount factor, λ , equal to 0.95 was used, and the ε - greedy policy was selected with a probability of 1 - ε (where ε = 0.1).
+Figures 3 and 4 show the results obtained by our method and by the standard Q-Learning algorithm.
+It is, clearly, seen on both figures that the supervised RL approach has better ability to learn the navigation task than the unsupervised version of the Q-learning method.
 The curves show that the supervised agent needed less time to learn a good policy: the number of episodes required for the supervised agent to find the optimal path to the goal is 20 whereas for the unsupervised agent it is 30.
 We, also, observe that the number of steps to goal, obtained by our algorithm, is significantly less than that realized by the standard Q-Learning.
-In conclusion, w may say that the learning speed and the number of succeeded steps to goal are relatively improved by using a priori knowledge.
+In conclusion, we may say that the learning speed and the number of succeeded steps to goal are relatively improved by using a priori knowledge.